opengeospatial/NamingAuthority/README.sources.md

 # External sources used

-The Naming Authority repository downloads and processes the following external resources (defined in `file_downloads.yaml):
+The Naming Authority repository downloads and processes the following external resources (most of them defined in `file_downloads.yaml):

 * Documents to SWGs
   * Type: Google Docs Spreadsheet (CSV format)